patriciogonzalezvivo/eyeo16/README.md

 Note:
 I start coding with this book of Daniel Shiffman.
-This book so empowering to me.
-Was **gateway** to a lot of posibilities
+This book was **gateway** to a lot of possibilities

 --

 ![](imgs/book.png)

 Note:
-That's why, as a side and long term project, I start writing a book to help others to start with shaders.
-Back in the days of Efecto Mariposa, was very hard to start learning what was consider this dark art of GLSL Shaders.
+In the spirit of it I start my own book for those that want to learn shaders... so they don't have to replicate the esoteric experience of teaching yourself shaders.

 --

 ![](imgs/TBoS-00.png)

 Note:
-Where do you start teaching such a low level language like Shaders?
-Who a hello world look like in an enviroment designed only to draw pixels?
+I call it The Book of Shaders... because of The Book of Shadows.
+In it I start dealing with questions about.
+Where to start?
+What's the best way to learn or teach code?
+How a shader "hello world" example should look like?
+What are the minimum requirements terms of equipment, conceptual and technical?

 --

 ![](imgs/TBoS-01.png)

 Note:
-Or more generaly.
-What's the best way to learn a language?

-So together with the writing, come ideas to make it more didactic.
-Designing little helpers, that reduce the distance between the reading and the coding.
+So together with the writing and thinking metaphors to explain concept.
+I found my self developing tools around the book.
+An ecosystem of apps that allows student to live code... helps them understand by tweaking and changing.
+Also tools that help them store, share and show their work.

 --

 <iframe class='fit' width='100%' height='1000px' data-src='http://thebookofshaders.com/05'></iframe>

 Note:
-For me live coding experience was non-negotiable.
-If the reader was to setup or compile something to try a concept, I lost him.
-So I made this embebed code editor.

-I add some widgets to it, that make more tangable tweaking.

-Or this other GLSL graph plotter... to visualize one dimentional operations.
+The live coding editor, was crucial.
+Let's people have a tangible experience of what they are doing.

+Also the fact that can be embebed was very important.
+Reducing the distance between the reading of a concept and the trying of it in code.

+The helpers to tweak and change variables was very helpful to make abstract concept more tangible.
+For example a vec3 can be a color, a position or direction.
+This concept are interchable in the shader.
+Because shaders are basically mathematical functions.
+And vectors have this plasticity.

 This openSource project also open new chances of working with others.